Try: Ontario salmon licence non-resident ice fishing

 • 2026 Ontario Fishing Regulations Summary effective January 1, 2026.

-• Four Free Fishing events scheduled: Family Day Weekend (February), Mother's Day Weekend (May), Father's Day Weekend (June), and Canadian National Fishing Week (July).
+• Four Free Fishing periods are scheduled: Family Day Weekend, Mother's Day Weekend, Father's Day Weekend, and Family Fishing Week.

 • Ontario-resident CAF veterans and active military fish free with appropriate ID.